All Episodes

 I'm looking at some of the other questions here.

-And speaking to Lombardo, we said, Well, I want to understand the motivation that you described, okay, to prevent any further incidents, and you know that did this person get rattled radicalized unbeknownst to us, and we want to identify the source.
+And speaking to Lombardo, he said, well, I want to understand the motivation that you described, okay, to prevent any further incidents.

 Seems like they might be onto something here.

-Now I can't follow that up with hours after the this police chief announced that they were exploring the possibility of radicalization of Stephen Paddock.
+Now, I follow that up with hours after this police chief announced that they were exploring the possibility of radicalization of Steven Paddock, the president hinted that investigators are on the verge of the major breakthrough.

-And the president and first lady, they they went to meet people in the hospital, then they're meeting first responders as we speak.
+And the president and first lady, they went to meet people in the hospital.

-Anyway, they went to the trauma center, and anyways, the president was departing.
+Anyway, they went to the trauma center.

-I'd like to know what that means.
+I'd like to know what that means because none of us know at this particular point.

 Now, CNN, it's always fake news, but I'm just telling you what they're saying.